 Hypothetical Scenario

-Structured Review — Ask These Five Questions
+Structured Review — Five Questions to Consider

 • Is pricing aligned with what comparable homes have actually sold for in the last 60 days?